Wolsey was one of six Thornycroft W-Class destroyer built at Thorneycroft's Woolston

 Embarked Colonel Blake RAMC and medical stores and sailed for Bray Beach.

-In collision with SS Roebuck.
+In collision with TS Roebuck.

 Berthed East Pier to land Colonel Blake and stores and proceeded to